MinimalDevops/MD-Medium-Metrics/README.md

 ## Features
 - Scrapes total views, reads, and earnings from your Medium stats page
 - Uses your real Chrome session for authentication (no need to manage cookies)
-- Saves the latest metrics to a Supabase table (always one row)
+- Saves the latest metrics to a Supabase PostgreSQL table (always one row)
+- Direct PostgreSQL connection for better performance and reliability
 - Ready for Grafana dashboards (see example queries below)

 ## Prerequisites